okunalucky/PoshemBusinessSchool/README.md

-there are 4 different shipping mode available: second class, standard class, first class and same day the average sales is 230.8 and most of the sales come from the south and east region technology has the highest sales by product category standard class has the highest patronage in all the regions.
+there are 4 different shipping mode available: second class, standard class, first class and same day the average sales is 230.8 and most of the sales come from the south and east region technology has the highest sales by product category standard class has the highest patronage in all the regions